-Mylan NV, which markets the EpiPen, had promised to release the generic version on Aug.
-29, as the controversy over the escalating prices of the branded epinephrine auto-injectors became a national story across America.
+Mylan NV, which markets the EpiPen, promised earlier in 2016 to release the generic version as the controversy over the escalating prices of the branded epinephrine auto-injectors became a national story across America.
 The list price for the market-leading EpiPen twin-pack has reached $609, an increase of at least 500 percent since 2008.

 Mylan said in a statement that the generic auto-injector “will reach pharmacies starting next week.”
 The company also says the device – called the “Epinephrine Injection USP, Auto-Injector” – and drug formulation will be identical to its branded product.
 As an “authorized generic,” it did not require new authorization through the U.S. Food and Drug Administration (FDA).

-In late September, Mylan’s chief executive Heather Bresch was grilled about EpiPen pricing and profits by the House Committee on Oversight and Government Reform.
-She defended her pharmaceutical company’s response to the pricing backlash – actions which included the anticipated launch of the cheaper generic device and patient assistance programs.
+In late September 2016, Mylan’s chief executive Heather Bresch was grilled about EpiPen pricing and profits by the House Committee on Oversight and Government Reform.
+She defended her pharmaceutical company’s response to the pricing backlash.
+Its actions included the anticipated launch of the cheaper generic device and patient assistance programs.

 Several lawmakers questioned why the Mylan CEO didn’t just promise to reduce the cost of the EpiPen itself.
-But Bresch blamed a lack of transparency in the drug supply chain, saying she couldn’t guarantee that a price reduction her company made would be passed along to consumers.
+But Bresch blamed a lack of transparency in the drug supply chain.
+She said she couldn’t guarantee that a price reduction her company made would be passed along to consumers.

-Ronny Gal, an investment analyst with Sanford C. Bernstein, recently told Allergic Living that he expects the situation of steep drug prices and high insurance deductibles to improve over the next few years in the U.S., at least when it comes to medications such as epinephrine.
+Ronny Gal, an investment analyst with Sanford C. Bernstein, recently told Allergic Living that he expects the situation of steep drug prices and high insurance deductibles to improve over the next few years in the U.S., especially with medications like epinephrine.
 “With the availability of more products, we’ll probably see products available with very limited co-pay [on health plans],” said Gal.